Dr. Shara Brofman office photo 2

 YOUNG ADULTHOOD

 Dr. Brofman supports college students and young adults who are working through the transition to adulthood and navigating stressors related to relationships, family, friends, moves, school, and work, as well as healing from traumas, grief, and loss.
-Questions about reproductive identity (see Dr. Brofman’s colleague Dr. Aurelie Athan’s important work on this here!) are also an area of expertise, including explorations related to whether, when, and how to have children.
-Related to these topics, Dr. Brofman also supports young adults through conversations about egg freezing, sperm freezing, egg donation, and sperm donation.
+Questions about reproductive identity (see Dr. Brofman’s colleague Dr. Aurelie Athan’s important work on this here!) are also an area of expertise, including explorations related to whether, when, and how to have children, and other topics related to reproductive identity.
+Dr. Brofman also supports young adults through conversations about egg freezing, sperm freezing, egg donation, and sperm donation, and she provides support for donor conceived people (DCP).

 Dr. Brofman has also written a mental health column for the wedding and relationship blog APracticalWedding.com.
 She offers premarital counseling, couples therapy, and support through wedding planning and partnership.